 my_cluster_config.ini, to reflect my desire to use only metagenomic samples for clustering:

 Now I have a proper clustering configuration.
-It is time to let anvi’o do the clustering.
-For this, we will use a commandline program:
+It is time to let anvi’o do the clustering based on this recipe using the program anvi-experimental-organization.

 Using the new clustering in the interactive interface with the new clustering